 Reckless driving is a criminal offense.
 You don’t want a criminal record.
-You need a tough criminal defense lawyer who knows how to defend you against this charge in Northern Virginia.
-At Williams Stone, PC, we defend innocent drivers from charges of reckless driving throughout the state.
+You need a formidable criminal defense lawyer who knows how to defend you against this charge in northern Virginia.
+At Williams Stone, PC, we protect innocent drivers from charges of reckless driving throughout the state.

 You should treat charges of reckless driving in Virginia very seriously.
-In our state, reckless driving is a Class 1 misdemeanor.
-A Class 1 misdemeanor is the misdemeanor with the most severe potential punishment.
-A person convicted of a Class 1 misdemeanor may be sent to jail for not more than twelve months and/or fined not more than $2,500.
+In our state, reckless driving is a Class 1 misdemeanor, which can result in steep penalties.
+A conviction for a Class 1 misdemeanor is up to one year in jail and a fine of up to $2,500.
 Reckless driving is only one of many crimes classified as a Class 1 misdemeanor in Virginia.
-Reckless driving will also result in 6 points added to your license, will stay on your record for 11 years, and is likely to result in a steep rise in your insurance premiums for many years to come.
+Reckless driving will also result in six points added to your license, will stay on your record for 11 years and is likely to result in a steep rise in your insurance premiums for many years to come.

 The maximum penalty for reckless driving is:

-• (6) months suspension to operate a motor vehicle in VA if licensed elsewhere
+• Six months suspension to operate a motor vehicle in Virginia if licensed elsewhere

-• Driving over 100 mph is almost certain to include jail time
+• Driving over 100 MPH is almost sure to include jail time

-• In many jurisdictions, license suspension for speeds over 80 mph are likely
+• In many jurisdictions, license suspension for speeds over 80 MPH is likely

-• Also note, if your license is suspended for any period of time, Virginia DMV will report the suspension to the state that issued your driver’s license.
-Most states now honor these suspensions and will suspend your license in the state where your license was issued.
+Also, note if your license is suspended for any period of time, Virginia DMV will report the suspension to the state that issued your driver’s license.
+Most states now honor these suspensions and will suspend your license in the state where it was issued.

-The most common reason for being charged with reckless driving results from speeding.
-However, there are several factors that may lead to a Virginia reckless driving charge and up to 11 years of a charge remaining on your record, including:
+While the most common reason for being charged with reckless driving results from speeding, there are other types of driving behavior that could lead to this charge.
+Virginia law enforcement will issue the charge of reckless driving and up to 11 years of a charge remaining on your record, including:

 • Passing a stopped, properly equipped school bus